gnubyte/basic_prog_concepts/README.md

  - [] Understanding Hashes
  - [x] Understands TLS/SSL
  - [] Understands and employs proper use in applications built (PH: Yes- MySQL is an example)
+ - [x] Does not use or implement pirated software in the environment

  **End Product Handling:**
  - [x] Can compile code